Jacinta Nampijinpa Price: Entry into politics

-Alice Springs Council
+Alice Springs Council (2015–2021)

-Price was elected as a councillor on the Alice Springs Town Council in 2015.
+Price was elected as a councillor on the Alice Springs Town Council at a by-election in October 2015.
 At her swearing in to the Alice Springs council in 2015, Price's mother Bess Price officiated, as NT Minister for Local Government.
-She served until August 2021, when she did not stand for re-election.
-She was also the Deputy Mayor of Alice Springs in her last year as councillor.

 Price shared a close relationship with fellow councillor Jamie di Brenni, and agreed with him on most issues.
 She said in a 2017 interview that her values aligned with generally "with the old white fellas" on the council; however, she was against fracking as there is a potential risk to water sources from this practice.
 Price said that council had not done enough to combat the disproportionate amount of violence against women seen in Alice Springs, and she would like to see more campaigning on the issue.
 She had called a forum with women, including town camp residents, to discuss community needs and antisocial behaviour.
 She had also worked with the council's Youth Action Group, and had championed recreational and creative opportunities for youth in the town.

+Price was the top scoring councillor candidate at the 2017 Alice Springs local government election, and stated at the time that she was committed to the Alice Springs Town Council, however six months into her four-year term, she announced she was seeking endorsement to be the CLP candidate for the Division of Lingiari at the upcoming 2019 Australian federal election.
+She became the Deputy Mayor of Alice Springs in September 2020.
+She served until August 2021, when she did not stand for re-election as a councillor.